fragcolor-xyz/shards/docs/docs/shards/index.md

 Type `Array` is a collection of values that can be accessed directly via indexes (since items are indexed by contiguous integers).

 Also called a vector.
-Looks exactly like the `Seq` type, but its items are accessible by index (and not by position).
+Looks exactly like the `Seq` type, but its items are accessible by index (and hence accessible randomly).
 An example of `Array` would be: `[43 6 1]`.

 ### Table

 Type `Table` is a collection of key/value pairs.

-Also called map, data dictionary, or associative array.
+Also called a map, a data dictionary, or an associative array.
 An example of a `Table` type would be: `{:key1 "Hello" :key2 "World"}`.

 === "Code"